 Presently, one of most widely reported and most curious rhino poaching related incidents in KwaZulu Natal, is the Dumisani Gwala matter.

-According to numerous media reports, the notorious and the alleged KZN Rhino poaching syndicate leader, Dumisani Gwala, was “captured” in a trap on the 18th of December 2014.
+According to numerous media reports, which have been circulated internationally, the notorious and the alleged KZN Rhino poaching syndicate leader, Dumisani Gwala, was “captured” in a series of traps will culminated in a “take-down” on the 18th of December 2014.

 The details of the “capture” were not supplied to the media by the South African Police but instead by Barend Lottering, owner of Nyathi APU and Simon Naylor who is the head of conservation at andBeyond Phinda Private Game Reserve and who is also one of the directors of the Munyawana Conservation Fund.